parpMoretti/AltVUpdate/README.md

-# AltVUpdate
+# alt:V Update Tool
-A windows server update utility for the AltV Platform
+A windows server update utility for the alt:V Platform

 ## Usage